GraceMolina/PythonDataVisualization/README.md

-# PythonDataVisualization
+# Python data visualization
+This repository contains the following Python code:
-Code to visualize data using Python.
+* Code to read a map using matplotlib and add scatter to it.